Introduction to CSS logical properties

 Preparing for Globalization

 Now, let’s assume the widget becomes so popular that we want to create versions in other languages.
 While translating to Spanish or French is straightforward, what about Arabic, which is written right-to-left (RTL)?
-Simply adding a dir="rtl"
+Simply adding a dir="rtl" attribute should address this, but let’s see the outcome:

 - I am text message no. 1 and I come first in the list